Presenting: Jordan B. Peterson vs Nietzsche.

 For this Herculean effort he is chastised by a mainstream media that seems more intent on being politically correct and abiding to the rule of the “one bite size media friendly causality discussions”, leaving intelligent people heaving for fresh air.

 The fact that Peterson’s “renaissance” thinking stands out, may also be due to us living in a world splintered into specialized branches of science.
 From these places the virtue of contemplating the meaning of it all is seen as a bit silly.
 Researchers, scientists and intellectuals seem caught in the pit of their respective silos, calling their speck of light the “truth”.
 Biologists can’t see “free will” under a microscope and via ex cathedra scientificus conclude that it doesn’t exist.
 Consciousness gets labeled “the hard problem” and is stowed away for new age people and Youtubers to play with.
-To top it off, many get caught like shoals of fish in group think dynamics on social media.
+To top it off, many get caught in group think dynamics on social media.
 Making clear thinking a tertiary priority to group membership or rather; making clear thinking the greatest threat to the tribal identities of our age.

 Postmodernism-gate: Peterson suggests that people curious to understand these state of affairs of “non-thinking” to read “Postmodernism Explained”, but why try to take responsibility for understanding something like postmodernism which is unclear and boring.
 Surely such intricacies should be unravelled by the thinker, and not the reader?
 At least people like Nietzsche and Jung remain entertaining through their philosophical musings and Montaigne even has the courtesy of being funny, teaching us that philosophy is meant to serve life, not the other way around.
 Peterson deals primarily with postmodernism’s effects on society rather than unravelling their textual excursions and for that he is chastised, when he rightly should be applauded.